EGI-Federation/documentation/content/en/users/tutorials/data-transfer-grid-storage/_index.md

 As you have seen in the previous section it is possible to use the FTS commands by specifying the location of the user public and private key.
-With the use of 'voms-proxy-init' it is possible to create a 'proxy' certificate for the user.
+With the use of `voms-proxy-init` it is possible to create a `proxy` certificate for the user.
 With this you don't need to specify the location of the public and private key for each FTS command.
-When running 'voms-proxy-init' it's possible to specify the location of the public and private key.
+When running `voms-proxy-init` it's possible to specify the location of the public and private key.
 If this are not included as options, the tool expect to find them in: